ayagasha-playground/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 * Validator node committees MUST periodically sign and broadcast a [checkpoint] transaction.
-  * The transaction signature MUST satisfy the requirements laid out for checkpoint transactions defined in the [validator committee proposal].
+  * The transaction signature MUST satisfy the requirements laid out for checkpoint transactions defined in the [validator committee proposal].  (alt names: Contract Governance Manifesto / Contract Management Manifesto)
   * The checkpoint UTXO MUST have the `CHECKPOINT` output feature.
-  * It MUST reference the [contract_id]
+  * It MUST reference the [contract_id].
   * This feature contains a commitment to the current contract state.
 This is typically some sort of Merklish root.
-  * A checkpoint number, strictly increasing by 1 from the previous checkpoint
+  * A checkpoint number, strictly increasing by 1 from the previous checkpoint.
   * The checkpoint MUST spend the previous checkpoint.
 This is guaranteed by virtue of a covenant.
 The contract id must equal the contract id of the checkpoint being spent.
   * The checkpoint UTXO contains a covenant that provides the spending conditions described above.
   * Checkpoints allow the exit and entrance of new validator nodes into the committee.
   * A checkpoint MAY introduce a new Validator Node public key into the VN committee
   * The conditions for adding a new key to the VN committee set are specified in the [validator committee proposal].
-  * Note: At the minimum, there's a proposal step, a validation step, an acceptance step, and an activation step.
 * The validator node committee MUST post periodic [checkpoints] onto the base layer.
   * The checkpoint MUST include a [summary of the contract state].
 This summary SHOULD be in the form of a Merklish Root.
 * If a valid checkpoint is not posted within the maximum allowed timeframe, the contract is [abandoned].
 This COULD lead to penalties and stake slashing if enabled within the contract specification.

-TODO:
-* Specifics on VNC change process
-* Specifics on contract abandonment
+##### VNC management
+Removal or addition of VNC members MUST happen at checkpoints.
+(In general, the same applies to any changes to the [validator committee proposal]).

+* The rules over how members are added or removed are defined in the [validator committee proposal].
+It may be that the VNC has autonomy over these changes, or that the asset issuer must approve changes, or some other authorization mechanism.
+* At the minimum, there's a proposal step, a validation step, an acceptance step, and an activation step.
+Therefore changes take place over at least a 4-checkpoint time span.
+* If a VN leaves a committee their [side-chain deposit] MAY be refunded to them.
+* If a new VN joins the committee they must provide the [side-chain deposit] at their activation step.
+* In the proposal step, any authorised VNC change proposer, as defined in the [validator committee proposal]

+##### Contract abandonment
+If a contract misses one or more checkpoints, nodes can mark it as `abandoned`.
+This is not formally marked on the blockchain, (since something was NOT done on-chain), but nodes will be able to test for abandoned state.

+The [validator committee proposal] COULD provide a set of emergency pubkeys that are able to
+* perform a peg-out
+* do all governancy things
+* rescue funds and state

+Implementation note: We could add an `IS_ABANDONED` opcode (sugar for height since last checkpoint) to test for abandonment.

+If a contract is abandoned, the emergency key MAY spend the last checkpoint into a `QUARANTINED` state.
+A contract MUST stay in `QUARANTINED` state for at least one month.

+The contract can leave the quarantined state in one of two ways:
+* The current VNC MAY reinstate the contract operation by publishing the missing checkpoints, and committing to any remedial actions as specified in the [validator committee proposal], e.g. paying a fine, etc.
+* The quarantine period lapses, at which point the emergency key holder(s) have full administrative power over the contract.
+So they can unilaterally establish a brand new VNC, peg-out and shut down the contract, or whatever.

 ### Other considerations and specifications